Several years ago, before budget cuts forced school newspapers in Howell to stop publication, Gaylen Nolan was one of the leaders of the paper at .

-Taunton is just one of the schools in the district to reinstate the school papers and Nolan said that has been a benefit for everyone involved.
+Taunton is just of the in the district to the school papers and Nolan said that has been a benefit for everyone involved.
 "I think it gives them an opportunity to be involved in the school in a way that they don't have many opportunities to do something outside of school," she said.
 "It gives them a unity and something to belong to and to be active."

-She said it also ties into some of their lessons in the classroom including their work with the Leader in Me program.
+She said it also ties into some of their lessons in the classroom including their work with the program.
 "They are taking charge and they're working together," she said.
 "Very few kids write on their own, they seem to partner with somebody.
 She also said that because the fourth and fifth graders are able to work together makes the experience that much more valuable for everyone.

 The students also show enthusiasm for the project even after publishing just one edition.
 Fifth grader Alex Durocher said as a fan of sports teams like the Miami Heat, New York Yankees and New York Jets he would like the chance to write stories about them as part of his budding journalistic career.